“You’re leaving, Yulchik…,” said Dad while standing by my side at the St. Petersburg airport in April 1994.

 “Don’t be sad, daddy,” I replied, “I’ll go and then I’ll return.”

-And do, for the past twenty-three years I have been traveling back and forth on an invisible graph, like a bunch of keys lost at home, waiting for its owner to recall where he had last seen it.
+And do, for the past twenty-four years I have been traveling back and forth on an invisible graph composed of space and time, like a bunch of keys lost at home, waiting for its owner to recall where he had last seen it.

 Julia was born in Saint Petersburg, Russia (1988).